 You have the possibility to subscribe to our newsletter in which we will regularly inform you about the latest news from POLYAS.

 For our newsletter subscriptions, we use the so-called Double Opt-In procedure.
 In this way we will only send you newsletters once you have confirmed your subscription by clicking on the link that is sent to the email address that you have provided.
 This confirms that you want to subscribe to the newsletter and that you are the owner of the email address.
 If you choose to confirm your e-mail address, we will save your e-mail address, the time of registration, and the IP address used for registration until you unsubscribe from the newsletter.
 The sole purpose storing this data is to send you the newsletter and to confirm your registration.
 You can unsubscribe from the newsletter at any time.
 A corresponding unsubscribe link can be found in every newsletter.
 You may also send a letter (email or by post) to the address listed in the newsletter to unsubscribe.
-The legal basis for this data processing is Art.
-6 Para.
-1 Sent.
-1 lit. b GDPR.
+The legal basis for this is your consent in accordance with Art.
+6 (1) (a) GDPR.

 We use commercially available technologies in our newsletters to measure our subscribers' interactions with our newsletters (e.g. opening the email, clicked links).
 We use this data in pseudonymised form for general statistical analysis and optimisation as well as for the further development of our content and customer communications.
 This is done with the help of small graphics which are imbedded in the newsletter (so called Pixels).
 The collected data is pseudonymised and not linked to your personal data.
 The Legal basis for this is our aforementioned legitimate interest acc.
 Art.
 6 Para.
 1 Sent.
 1 lit. f GDPR.